FarziBuilder/FalconTamer/README.md

 Start a GPU-enabled instance. do pip install vllm.
 If it doesn't work.
 Download from source.
 Consult vllm.ai
-Use !python -m vllm.entrypoints.api_server --model FarziBuilder/llama-2-7b-custom --host 127.0.0.1 --port 8080 for starting the server and then run inference.py
+Use !python -m vllm.entrypoints.api_server --model FarziBuilder/LLama-remark-try2 --host 127.0.0.1 --port 8080 for starting the server and then run inference.py
+Change the model attribute to run the right one.
+Consult my HF profile (FarziBuilder)

 Note:-